samibabbar/lueplanets2/README.md

 Additionally, you must be prepared to go into the seminar by:
 - Bringing a writing utensil
+- Sitting within your LUE groups
-- Coordinating the NetLogo pre-assessment with your LUE group and having prepared answers
+    - Coordinating the NetLogo pre-assessment with your group and having prepared answers

 Thank you for all your hard work thus far, and we are excited to continue our discussion on Monday!